A single picture exposes a truth deadly enough to kill for.

 “Is someone there?”
 I call out, hoping to scare away a predatorial animal… or predatorial human.
 Nothing would surprise me these days.

-A ragged gasp catches in my throat as the definitely-not-a-log spins slowly around to face me, a gruesome dance in the current’s lazy embrace.
+A ragged gasp catches in my throat as the definitely-not-a-log spins slowly around, a gruesome dance in the current’s lazy embrace.
 It’s a body.
 Facing downward, a head lolls on the waves with long, dark hair matted in river sludge.
 Both arms are outstretched in a gesture of surrender.
 The clothes are nearly translucent, and the skin peeking out between folds of fabric is an unnatural, sickening shade of gray.

 Nope.
 Definitely dead.

 Debris masks her face, so I kneel to wipe it aside, revealing features that are unrecognizable.
 The flesh has been picked apart by fish, or the Loch Ness monster, or whatever lives in these waters.
-Whoever this woman is has been dead in the water too long.
+Whoever this woman is, she has been dead in the water too long.

 A glint catches my eye, and not it’s not her face that my eyes are drawn to anymore, rather something else on the body.
 A gut-wrenching realization steals the air from my lungs as my gaze travels downward and lands on something so shocking it sends me butt-first onto the ground.

 What I’m looking at is impossible, but it’s right there in front of me.
 I jump to my feet and remove the object with shaky fingers.
 I pocket it with a dreadful realization that this is more than just a random drowning I’ve stumbled on.
-This was intended for me.
+This was intended for me, just like the hit-and-run and the note left in my home.
 And if anyone finds this body, any hope of a future for me will unravel.
 This woman’s death was planned to put me behind bars… or six feet under, whichever comes first.

 I recall the snap of wood behind me moments ago and scan the woods.
 Has anyone witnessed me here tampering with this body?
-I listen for human sounds: breathing, footsteps, cell phone alerts, anything that might reveal someone else is here.
+I listen for human sounds: breathing, footsteps, a Snapchat alert, anything that might reveal someone else is here.
 Nothing but silence.
 An eerie, suffocating silence.
 It’s just me and this dead woman.
 Hopefully.

 Now what?

 I should run.
 I could turn around, get back in my car, and flee for another town.
 Or another state.
 Heck, to be safe I should probably pick another country.
+I hear Indonesia is nice this time of year, and it has a no extradition policy with the United States.
+And yes, I double-checked.
 But my feet are rooted to the spot, two heavy anchors in the soft earth, because I’m tired of running.
 I consider an unthinkable option and take a step toward the body, then another as the wet ground sucks at my soles.
 Then I do something very stupid.

 I touch the body.